puppetlabs/puppet-vscode/README.md

 > Note: The PDK must be installed prior to using these commands

 > Note: `pdk convert` is not available in the command palette as it is a complicated command that requires user input to succeed.
 It is better to use it from the builtin terminal.

+#### PDK Supported Versions

+The Puppet VSCode Extension supports the current PDK version, and one older version.
+This is currently 1.8.0 and 1.7.1.

 #### PDK new module